 3 Reasons to Be a Good Neighbor During the Coronavirus OutbreakMarch 24, 2020 - Katie McCallum

 In the midst of the coronavirus pandemic, it can be easy to just hunker down and focus on keeping yourself and your loved ones safe.
-But as we all settle into what will be an unusual few months, it may be time to revisit some age-old adages, like: love thy neighbor, do unto others, sharing is caring and a friend in need is a friend indeed.
+But as we all settle into what will be an unusual time for quite some time, it may be time to revisit some age-old adages, like: love thy neighbor, do unto others, sharing is caring and a friend in need is a friend indeed.

 Now more than ever, your neighbor may be in need of a helping hand — and you can be a good neighbor while still practicing social distancing.
 For instance, you can call or text your neighbor to check in.
 Or, if you don't know your neighbor's number, you can leave a note in his or her mailbox or under the door.

 Regardless of how you get in touch, here are three reasons to check in with your neighbor to see if there's anything you can do to help during the coronavirus pandemic:

 You may help keep someone at higher risk safe

 Anyone can get COVID-19, but some people are at a higher risk of developing severe illness than others, including:

 - Those with one or more chronic illnesses